Hollingdean: Children and Schools

 There is a Sure Start Children's Centre on Lynchet Close, with a volunteer-run cafe and public toilets and nursery.
 The schools in Hollingdean are Hertford Infants, Hertford Juniors, Cedar Centre Special School, and Pupil Referral Centre.

 Church

 Following boundary changes in January 2019, St Matthias Church on Ditchling Road is the parish church of Hollingdean.
 St Richards on The Crossway was deconsecrated in 2013.
+However, in 2021 it was reconsecrated and now a functioning church with an 11am service every sunday.
 The hall is used for events - in particular an annual Christmas Fayre - Lucky Dip.